 Got a different take on the future (adoption of) container orchestration?
 Let us know!

-For more about Docker, Monitoring, Logging, and other DevOps goodness follow @sematext and check out our related posts:
+For more about Docker, Monitoring, Logging, and other DevOps goodness follow @sematext or check out our related posts: